-Vertu Constellation official with 4.3-inch screen, Android 4.2 and $6,600 price tagAlex Wagner - Deputy Managing Editor, News Desk
+Vertu Constellation official with 4.3-inch screen, Android 4.2 and $6,600 price tagAlex Wagner - Editorial Director of News and Content

 Following the debut of the Android 4.0-powered Ti and its $9,600 price tag back in February, luxury phone manufacturer Vertu today took the wraps off of its latest piece of kit.
 Known as the "Constellation," this new smartphone is actually a tad higher-end than the Ti while also being a tad cheaper (though it's not necessarily what many folks would consider "cheap").

 The new Constellation comes in with a price of €4,900, which works out to around $6,619.
 In exchange for that pile of cash, buyers will get an Android 4.2 smartphone with a 4.3-inch 720p display, up from the 3.7-inch 800x480 screen on the Ti, as well as a 1.7GHz dual-core Snapdragon S4 processor paired with what Engadget suggests could be an Adreno 320 GPU.
 Also included are 13-megapixel rear and 1.3-megapixel front cameras, 32GB storage, NFC, Wi-Fi and an 1800mAh battery.

 As one might expect with a multi-thousand dollar handset, the Constellation is also made of some materials that are a bit more premium than most smartphones.
 Vertu has constructed its new device with a large piece of sapphire glass on its face and forged grade 5 titanium case.
 The Constellation is wrapped in calf leather that's available in black, cherry, dark brown, light brown and orange.